gl-inet/docs3.x/docs/setup/gl-ap1300/wireless.md

 **TX Power (dBm)**: Transmit power settings.

 Click `Modify` to change the settings of the wireless network.

 ![wifi switch](https://static.gl-inet.com/docs/en/3/setup/gl-ap1300/wireless/wireless2.png){class="glboxshadow"}

-## 2.4G & 5G Guest WiFi
+## Guest Wi-Fi

-Guest WiFi is turned off in default.
-Modification of wireless network name, wireless network security, and wireless network password is supportable.
+Guest Wi-Fi is turned off by default, you can turn on it for visitors.
+Guest Wi-Fi is separated from the default Wi-Fi.
+That is, you can only access the Internet in Guest Wi-Fi, not the web Admin Panel.

 ![wifi switch](https://static.gl-inet.com/docs/en/3/setup/gl-ap1300/wireless/wireless3.png){class="glboxshadow"}